Meet Our Staff at Hope Clinic

 Dodie considers the opportunity to positively impact the lives of individuals who experience a vision challenge is “truly a privilege”.
 The quality treatment and vision therapy patients receive at Hope Clinic is provided by a team of knowledgeable, caring people who have a passion to help others.

-Dodie has enjoyed facilitating a variety of Junior Achievement classes for middle school age youth.
+Dodie has enjoyed facilitating a variety of Junior Achievement classes for middle school-age youth.
 She has volunteered her time as a youth group leader, cheerleading coach and is a board member of her youngest son’s Pee Wee Association.

 Dodie is married with four children.
-She enjoys attending Seahawks games, Mariner’s games and camping with her family as well as scrap booking, music and traveling.
+She enjoys attending Seahawks games, Mariner’s games and camping with her family as well as scrapbooking, music, and traveling.

-Kimberley Burgess, Vision Therapist, Bellevue
+Chelsea Capps, Vision Therapist, Bellevue

 Susan Spiller, Lead Patient Care Coordinator & Attorney Liaison, Bellevue